NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             |

-            .. rubric:: Why are all instance types are labeled as AMD64?[\ `edit </index.php?title=FAQ&action=edit&section=81>`__\ ]
+- Why are all instance types are labeled as
+               AMD64?[\ `edit </index.php?title=FAQ&action=edit&section=81>`__\ ]
                :name: why-are-all-instance-types-are-labeled-as-amd64edit